-- 5 After the end of the period for representations the local housing authority must- - (a) decide whether to impose a financial penalty on the person, and - (b) if it decides to do so, decide the amount of the penalty. - If the local housing authority decides to impose a financial penalty on the person, it must give a notice to the person (a "final notice") imposing that penalty.
+- 5 After the end of the period for representations the local housing authority must- - (a) decide whether to impose a financial penalty on the person, and - (b) if it decides to do so, decide the amount of the penalty. - 6 If the local housing authority decides to impose a financial penalty on the person, it must give a notice to the person (a "final notice") imposing that penalty. - 7 The final notice must require the penalty to be paid within the period of 28 days beginning with the day after that on which the 20 notice was given. - 8 The final notice must set out - (a) the date on which the final notice is given, - (b) the amount of the financial penalty, - (c) the premises - (i) on which the authority considers a category 1 hazard exists; - (ii) which the authority considers fail to meet a type 1 requirement, - (d) the reasons for imposing the penalty, - (e) information about how to the pay the penalty, - (f) the period for payment of the penalty, - (g) information about rights of appeal, and - (h) the consequences of failure to comply with the notice.

-endme ents of Housing.
-Act 2004 7 The final notice must require the penalty to be paid within the period of 28 days beginning with the day after that on which the notice was given.
-8 The fi nal notice must set out- (a) the date on which the final notice is given, (b) the amount of the financial penalty, (c) the premises - (i) on which the authority considers a category 1 hazard exists; (ii) which the authority considers fail to meet a type 1 requirement, (d) the reasons for imposing the penalty, (e) information about how to the pay the penalty, (f) the period for payment of the penalty, (g) information about rights of appeal, and (h) the consequences of failure to comply with the notice.
-With hdrau val or ar nendment of notice 9 (1) A loca al housing authority may at any time- (a) withdraw a notice of intent or final notice, or (b) reduce an amount specified in a notice of intent or final notice.
-(2) - ower in sub-paragraph (1) is to be exercised by giving notice ting to the person to whom the notice was given.
-App eals 10 (1) son to whom a final notice is given may appeal to the ier Tribunal against- (a) (b) the decision to impose the penalty, or the amount of the penalty.
-(2) period opeal under this paragraph must be brought within the d of 28 days beginning with the day after that on which the notice is given to the person.
-(3) person appeals under this paragraph, the final notice is ended until the appeal is finally determined, withdrawn or coned.
-(4) An ap peal under this paragraph- (a) is to be a re-hearing of the authority's decision, but authority was unaware.

-(5) On an appeal under this paragraph the First-tier Tribunal may quash, confirm or vary the final notice.
+- 9 (1) A local housing authority may at any time- - (a) withdraw a notice of intent or final notice, or - (b) reduce an amount specified in a notice of intent or final notice.

+(2) The power in sub-paragraph (1) is to be exercised by giving notice in writing to the person to whom the notice was given.

+- 10 (1) A person to whom a final notice is given may appeal to the First-tier Tribunal against - (a) the decision to impose the penalty, or - (b) the amount of the penalty. - (2) An appeal under this paragraph must be brought within the period of 28 days beginning with the day after that on which the final notice is given to the person. - (3) If a person appeals under this paragraph, the final notice is suspended until the appeal is finally determined, withdrawn or abandoned. - (4) An appeal under this paragraph - (a) is to be a re-hearing of the authority's decision, but - (b) may be determined having regard to matters of which the authority was unaware. - (5) On an appeal under this paragraph the First-tier Tribunal may quash, confirm or vary the final notice. - (6) The final notice may not be varied under sub-paragraph (5) so20 as to impose a financial penalty of more than the local housing authority could have imposed.